What is PLM? | Product Lifecycle Management | Autodesk

 PLM software also provides KPI dashboards, which reduces time wasted manually coordinating project tasks, reporting and audits.
 Using PLM also helps improve product quality by making product performance data available to engineers for closed-loop traceability and design improvements earlier in the development cycle.
 These are just several examples why product lifecycle management is important.
 Companies of all sizes, across industries and geographies profit by using PLM.

-Product lifecycle management is used by discrete manufacturers and supply chains involved in the development of such products and equipment as industrial machinery (US site), consumer products (US site), building products and fabrication (US site), automotive and transportation, electronics and medical devices.

 Autodesk PLM gives you the flexibility to start today and expand tomorrow with data and process management that adapts to your business.
-CAD integrated data management keeps everyone working in the design tools they know with plugins for the most widely used systems.
-And process management standardises workflows for design collaboration and review, bills of materials, change, quality, new product introduction, supplier collaboration and more.
+CAD integrated data management (US site) keeps everyone working in the design tools they know with plugins for the most widely used systems.
+And process management standardizes workflows for design collaboration and review, bills of materials, change, quality, new product introduction, supplier collaboration and more.

 Product lifecycle management helps you manage the many moving parts of your product lifecycle, including capabilities for:

-The foundation of PLM is PDM, centralised data management of all file types and any information related to a product.
-PDM integrates with CAD systems and helps enforce organisational standards for data creation, review and release processes, as well as industry standards.
+The foundation of PLM is PDM, centralized data management of all file types and any information related to a product.
+PDM integrates with CAD systems and helps enforce organizational standards for data creation, review and release processes, as well as industry standards.
 During the design and engineering phase of a product’s lifecycle, PDM tracks revisions, reduces errors and improves design reuse and collaboration.

 Manufacturers need to be more innovative and resilient than ever.
 There’s constant pressure to change due to internal and external forces such as customer expectations, market conditions, supply chain issues and competition.